astronomer/astro-blog/posts/airflow-ray.md

 *   **Minimal conversion.** Data scientists should be able to bring their code directly from Jupyter notebooks (and other, similar environments) and run it with minimal changes.
 *   **Large dataset handling**.
 ML models naturally involve large datasets, and moving large datasets between different tasks should be trivial.
 *   **Per-task scalability**.
 Data scientists should be able to request resources for the task at hand and have the system quickly and efficiently allocate them those resources, ie: GPUs for PyTorch, RAM for Dataframes, or CPU cores for XGBoost.
+*   **ML Ecosystem integration**.
+Data scientists should be able to easily integrate tools for recording, querying, and replicating experiments, as well as registering & deploying the resulting models.

 Fortunately, there exist a handful of open-source frameworks that can be combined with Airflow to create a first-class ML story.
 One that we’re particularly excited about is Ray.